ablativusinstrumentis/languages-in-markdown/español.md

 # Verbs

 ## Present
-Used for english simple present and continuous present (I do and I am doing)
+Used for english simple present and continuous present (i do and i am doing)

 ### Normal verbs